 You may wonder what fish and a mattress have in common and the answer is nothing.
 Except I like them both and it so happens that an order of forty kilos of trout and sturgeon arrive in our little house the same time our brand-new mattress is delivered.
 The fish takes over the kitchen and the mattress dominates the narrow hallway.

 No, the fish is not all for us, but the mattress is.
-It’s our third one in two years and this is IT.
-We’re spending our children’s inheritance on the real deal this time: A Sealy, available at one shop in Armenia only, and no, it’s not Mattress Discounters.
-For you in the country, it’s Tufenkian’s shop on Tumanian Street in Yerevan.
+It’s our third one in two years and this is it!
+We’re spending our children’s inheritance on the Real Deal: A Sealy Posturepedic mattress, available here in Armenia in one shop only, at this time.

 For a moment my mate and I stare at the mattress is silent adoration.
 Then the bell rings and my friend Christine arrives to pick up her two kilos of trout.